 We know exclusionary discipline is a problem.

-The PAEYC public policy agenda calls for an end to suspensions and expulsions for children birth through age eight in all early childhood settings.
+The Trying Together Public Policy Agenda calls for an end to suspensions and expulsions for children birth through age eight in all early childhood settings.
 Our vision to eliminate exclusionary discipline focuses on preventative and responsive strategies that support healthy child development.

 Data from the U.S. Education Department indicates that racial and gender disparities exist: African American boys make up 18% of preschool enrollment, but 48% of preschoolers suspended more than once.
 Disproportionate impact for African American students persists throughout the K-12 years.